-Super Preferred Non-Smoker Meets the Super Preferred criteria and has not used any form of tobacco or nicotine products within the last 5 years with the exception of the following: Limited Cigar Use: An occasional cigar smoker may qualify for Super Preferred Non-Smoker rates if he/she smokes 12 cigars or less per year and microurinalysis is free of nicotine.1 Preferred Non-Smoker Meets the Preferred criteria and has not used any form of tobacco or nicotine products within the last 2 years with the exception of the following: Limited Cigar Use: An occasional cigar smoker may qualify for Preferred Non-Smoker rates if he/she smokes 12 cigars or less per year and microurinalysis is free of nicotine.
-Standard Plus Non-Smoker2 No tobacco or nicotine products in the past 12 months with the exception of the following: Limited Cigar Use: An occasional cigar smoker may qualify for Standard Plus Non-Smoker rates if he/she smokes 24 cigars or less per year and microurinalysis is free of nicotine.
+Super Preferred Non-Smoker Meets the Super Preferred criteria and has not used any form of tobacco or nicotine products within the last 5 years with the exception of the following: Limited Cigar Use: An occasional cigar smoker may qualify for Super Preferred Non-Smoker rates if he/she smokes 12 cigars or less per year and microurinalysis is free of nicotine.
+Preferred Non-Smoker Meets the Preferred criteria and has not used any form of tobacco or nicotine products within the last 2 years with the exception of the following: Limited Cigar Use: An occasional cigar smoker may qualify for Preferred Non-Smoker rates if he/she smokes 12 cigars or less per year and microurinalysis is free of nicotine.
+Standard Plus Non-Smoker No tobacco or nicotine products in the past 12 months with the exception of the following: Limited Cigar Use: An occasional cigar smoker may qualify for Standard Plus Non-Smoker rates if he/she smokes 24 cigars or less per year and microurinalysis is free of nicotine.
 Standard Non-Smoker No cigarette use within the last 12 months and either: 1.
 Does not meet all Preferred or Standard Plus criteria or, 2.
 Uses other tobacco or nicotine products Preferred Smoker Meets the Preferred criteria but has used cigarettes, including e-cigarettes, within the last 12 months.
 Standard Smoker Does not meet the Preferred criteria and has used cigarettes, including e-cigarettes, within the last 12 months.

-- 1. Occasional cigar smokers who have tested positive for nicotine will be considered Standard Non-Smoker at best.
+1. Occasional cigar smokers who have tested positive for nicotine will be considered Standard Non-Smoker at best.
 The earliest we will consider an improved rate classification is on or after the first policy anniversary and is subject to full underwriting.
-Consult with your underwriter for further requirements. - 2.
-Refer to the specific product technical guide to determine the availability of Standard Plus and for the ages where Standard Plus rates are available.
+Consult with your underwriter for further requirements.